 In order to receive payment on your benefits, you must be admitted as a student and register for classes in an approved program of study.
-You must complete an Enrollment Certification Request for VA Education Benefits and VA Education Benefits Standards Form and submit these forms to CCC Veteran Services Office of your enrollment and they in turn will review your schedule and certify your enrollment to the VA.
+You must complete an Enrollment Certification Request for VA Education Benefits and submit the form to CCC Veteran Services Office, they in turn will review your schedule and certify your enrollment to the VA.
 When the VA completes the processing of this certification, they will send you an Award Letter.

-In order to continue to receive your benefits, you must complete and submit the two CCC VA forms Enrollment Certification Request for VA Education Benefits and VA Education Benefits Standards Form to the CCC Veterans Office for each semester that you want to use your education benefits.
+In order to continue to receive your benefits, you must complete and submit the CCC VA form Enrollment Certification Request for VA Education Benefits to the CCC Veterans Office for each semester that you want to use your education benefits.
 If you do not submit these forms we assume that you do not want us to certify you for your VA benefits.

 Guest Student - student is pursuing their degree at another institution, the parent school, and wishes to take classes at the same time at another school, the secondary school.
 The credits taken at the secondary school must be able to transfer back to the student’s degree program at the parent school.
 CCC can be the parent or the secondary just reverse the roles.

 You will need to request that the Veteran Certifying Official from your parent school provide a "Parent School Letter" to the CCC Veteran Services Office that approves your classes at CCC for certification to the VA.
-Additionally, you will need to complete and submit an Enrollment Certification Request for VA Education Benefits and VA Education Benefits Standards Form to the CCC Veteran Services Office.
-Once both of these documents have been received and you are registered in the approved classes at CCC, your enrollment will be certified to the VA.
+Additionally, you will need to complete and submit an Enrollment Certification Request for VA Education Benefits to the CCC Veteran Services Office.
+Once this document has been received and you are registered in the approved classes at CCC, your enrollment will be certified to the VA.

-Under the Post 9/11 GI Bill you may receive: tuition & fees (paid directly to the school) not to exceed the tuition & fees at the most expensive state Institution of Higher Learning (IHL) For a listing of the maximum tuition & fees for each state click here http://www.gibill.va.gov/GI_Bill_Info/CH33/Tuition_and_fees.htm.
+Under the Post 9/11 GI Bill® you may receive: tuition & fees (paid directly to the school) not to exceed the tuition & fees at the most expensive state Institution of Higher Learning (IHL) For a listing of the maximum tuition & fees for each state visit: https://www.benefits.va.gov/GIBILL/resources/benefits_resources/rates/ch33/ch33rates080117.asp.
 A monthly housing allowance based on the Basic Allowance for Housing (BAH) for an E-5 with dependents.
-This amount is based on the ZIP code of the location of the school (CCC’s zip code is 86001) you are attending.
-To determine the BAH for your ZIP code click here (link goes to a non-VA website) http://www.defensetravel.dod.mil/perdiem/bah.html.
+This amount is based on the ZIP code of the location of the school (CCC’s zip code is 86005) you are attending.
+To determine the BAH for your ZIP code visit: http://www.defensetravel.dod.mil/site/bahCalc.cfm.
 An annual book stipend of $1,000 paid proportionately based on enrollment.
 For more information on benefit comparisons go to http://www.gibill.va.gov/GI_Bill_Info/CH33/Benefit_Comparison_Chart.htm#911amount.